tjysdsg/11830-hate-speech-detection-debiasing/README.md

 SOC debiasing requires a pretrained LM. `run_model.py` will automatically train one if not found in `runs/lm/`.

+# General notes regarding training scripts

+- Set `--grandient_accumulation_steps` if OOM.
+- I removed Nvidia Apex cuz it's just not working well in 2023.
+  I didn't bother to implement AMP using `torch.amp` as BERT-base is not that large.
+- Remove the loop in training scripts if you don't need multiple runs with different seeds

 # (Jiyang) Reproducing the original GAB data experiments

 Using the original scripts: